Wildlander-mod/Support/Docs/Enemy.md

 - Daedra Page is complete
 - Unique and named page is complete - With exception to Sunhelm diseases.
 - Monsters page is complete.
-- Undead page is at 75% ( Dragur,Skeleton,Ghost Spells/Weapons sets and vampires to do.)
+- Undead page is at 95% (vampires - need to check other variations)
 - Bosses page is at 30% (miraak & Ancano complete, rest are placeholders)
 - Dragons page is at 10% 1 dragon complete, rest are placeholders.